-If your existing memory is failing or already dead, rest assured that Kingston has the ideal replacement, customised to meet the exact needs of your system.
+If your existing memory is failing or already dead, rest assured that Kingston has the ideal replacement, customized to meet the exact needs of your system.
 Memory comes in a wide variety of models and speeds; choose yours based on your computer’s motherboard and the types of tasks you perform in a typical day – just make sure you choose ultra-reliable Kingston memory.
 Plus Kingston has all the tools and expertise to take the work out of selecting and installing the ideal module for your needs.

-To ensure your peace of mind, Kingston memory is guaranteed to be compatible with the Acer system for which it’s designed.
+To ensure your peace of mind, Kingston memory is guaranteed to be compatible with the system for which it’s designed.

 In Windows, click on the start button and open "Control Panel".Use classic view for Vista and 7.
 Then open "System".
 This will display basic information about the computer including the amount of RAM installed.